Shmew/Fable.SignalR/signalr-client/messages.md

       Text: string
       Hub: Elmish.Hub<Action,Response> option }

-    // This only works if you're using Feliz.UseElmish or Feliz.ElmishComponents!
-    //
-    // If you're using the traditional elmish model you will need to clean this up yourself. interface System.IDisposable with
+    interface System.IDisposable with
         member this.Dispose () =
             this.Hub |> Option.iter (fun hub -> hub.Dispose())